yagosys/202301/userguide/010-eks/demo_macvlan.md

 ```
 Enter your Access Key ID, Secret Access Key, default region name, and default output format when prompted.

 Install eksctl:
 Download and install eksctl following the instructions for your operating system on the official eksctl https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html

 - ## check your client environment
-The aws iam simulate-principal-policy command is used to simulate the set of IAM policies attached to a principal (user, group, or role) to test their permissions for specific API actions.
+The `aws iam simulate-principal-policy` command is used to simulate the set of IAM policies attached to a principal (user, group, or role) to test their permissions for specific API actions.
 This command can help you determine whether a specific principal has the necessary permissions to perform a set of actions.
 for example. you shall see result "EvalDecsion": allowed"

 - ## check your client environment
+check below cli command see whether any of them fails
 ```
-aws --version
-aws configure list
-myarn=$(aws sts get-caller-identity --output text | awk '{print $2}')
-aws iam simulate-principal-policy --policy-source-arn $myarn --action-names "eks:CreateCluster" "eks:DescribeCluster" "ec2:CreateVpc" "iam:CreateRole" "cloudformation:CreateStack" | grep Eval
+aws --version && eksctl version aws configure list myarn=$(aws sts get-caller-identity --output text | awk '{print $2}') aws iam simulate-principal-policy --policy-source-arn $myarn --action-names "eks:CreateCluster" "eks:DescribeCluster" "ec2:CreateVpc" "iam:CreateRole" "cloudformation:CreateStack" | grep Eval
-eksctl version
 ```

 - ## create ssh key for access eks work node
 paste cli command below in your client terminal to create ssh key if not exist

 ```
 [ -f ~/.ssh/id_rsa.pub ] || ssh-keygen -t rsa -b 2048 -f ~/.ssh/id_rsa -N ''
 ```